 Twelve Days of Christmas at Bamburgh Castle

-Bamburgh Castle’s Twelve Days of Christmas event is running from Saturday 12th November 2022 until Sunday 8th January 2023.
+Bamburgh Castle’s Twelve Days of Christmas event is running from mid-November to early Jan.

 So, you’ll need to make your way up to Northumberland soon to see this magical Christmas spectacle in their staterooms.

 Here is what you can expect to see when visiting Bamburgh Castle at Christmas;

 A Partridge in a Pear Tree

 As soon as you enter the Bamburgh Castle staterooms you’ll kick off your Christmas trail with a partridge in a sparkling pear tree.

 Here, you can learn about the history of the castle and the work that has been put in to preserve this ancient fortress.

 There are lots of festive wreaths around the fire and look out for the French Hens nesting in nooks and crannies with cosy candles.